centuryglass/IntraPaint/doc/menu_options.md

 ### Posterize (Ctrl+5)

 This filter simplifies image colors, reducing the color complexity of the image.
 Its only control is the **bit count** slider, which controls the range of color values allowed within the filtered areas.
 At eight the image is unchanged, and colors become increasingly limited as it decreases.

+### Saturation (Ctrl+6)

+This filter adjusts image saturation.
+Its one control, the **Saturation** slider, controls the amount of change.
+Values below 1.0 will reduce the vividness of colors, while values above 1.0 increase vividness.

+### Invert (Ctrl+7)

+This filter inverts image pixel color.
+It has no filter-specific controls.

 ---